 Un-fur-turnately, this can put a strain on building relationships, both human and animal.
 But, what is a pawrent to do?

 Using a Door Buddy, you can create a peaceful oasis for your cat.
 It helps keep dogs and babies out of a room without locking your cat in or out.

 It also provides an extra level of caution as you introduce your dog to your cat.
 We highly recommend using a barrier between your pets when you begin the introductory process!

 Door Buddy has been helping fur-milies just like yours for over 6 years now, and we understand what cats need to be their a-meow-zing selves!
 All it takes is a little space and a lotta love.

 We hope these tips on how to get a cat to trust you will have you and your feline family member bonding in no time!
 If you’re looking to gain extra brownie points, why not try and make your own homemade cat treats?

+For more interesting cat facts, such as cat years vs. human years, read more of our blog posts!
 Here’s to you and your kitty forming a lifelong friendship based on trust!